epfl-ada/ada-2023-project-klech/README.md

 The chief external dataset will be composed of the paths ChatGPT selects when participating in the Wikispeedia game.
 This data will be developed using a stable, curated prompt deployed iteratively and manually to chat.openai.com.
-We have sampled a subset of popular origin-goal Wikipedia page pairs played by humans (e.g. Africa-England) while ensuring variation in average (human) rounds-to-goal, game backtrack rates, and topic category.
+We have sampled a subset of popular origin-goal Wikipedia page pairs played by humans (e.g. Africa-England) while ensuring variation in average (human) rounds-to-goal, game backtrack rates, and semantic category.
 To have ChatGPT 'play' these game pairs, we first deploy the following instructions:

 "We now play the following game: I will give you a target word and a list from which you can choose an option.
 If the list contains the target word, you choose it.
 Otherwise you choose the semantically most similar word.
 Before starting I will give you an example of how I would solve something similar.
 Ready?"